 Just outside the village of Barolo, in an isolated position along the main road that joins La Morra to Novello, you can find the Castle “della Volta’, which is also owned by the Falletti’s family.

-Its construction started from the fourteenth century and was subjected to different building phases. but unfortunately at present is abandoned and it can not be visited.
-In the Barolo’s municipality are located many wine manufacturing companies.
+Its construction started in the fourteenth century and was subjected to different building phases. but unfortunately at present is abandoned and it can not be visited.
+In Barolo’s municipality are located many wine manufacturing companies.

-One of the most historical and prestigious is the Azienda Marchesi of Barolo.
+One of the most historic and prestigious is the Azienda Marchesi of Barolo.

 Where to stay in Barolo wine Country